rapiz1/rathole/README.md

 [client.transport] # The whole block is optional.
 Specify which transport to use type = "tcp" # Optional.
 Possible values: ["tcp", "tls", "noise"].
+Default: "tcp"

+[client.transport.tcp] # Optional
-Default: "tcp" nodelay = false # Optional.
+proxy = "socks5://user:passwd@127.0.0.1:1080" # Optional.
+Use the proxy to connect to the server nodelay = false # Optional.
 Determine whether to enable TCP_NODELAY, if applicable, to improve the latency but decrease the bandwidth.
 Default: false keepalive_secs = 10 # Optional.
 Specify `tcp_keepalive_time` in `tcp(7)`, if applicable.
 Default: 10 seconds keepalive_interval = 5 # Optional.
 Specify `tcp_keepalive_intvl` in `tcp(7)`, if applicable.
 Default: 5 seconds